samparkewolfe/Sound_Control/README.txt

 SAMPLE PLAYER
 Fix load mess for number of samples loaded.
+(DONE)
 	Maybe give those backgrounds.
 0th index in the number box say silence instead of 0.
 	Use a menu.